qntm/t-a-i/README.md

 Note that for times prior to the beginning of 1972, TAI milliseconds and Unix milliseconds were not the same length.

-### ONE_TO_MANY
+### INSERT_OVERRUN_ARRAY

-This constant indicates that the converter should treat the relationship between Unix and TAI as one-to-many.
-During an inserted leap second, Unix time **overruns, instantaneously backtracks, and repeats itself**.
-An instant in Unix time may therefore correspond to 0, 1 or 2 instants in TAI.
-As a result, the returned value from a Unix to TAI conversion is an array with 0, 1 or 2 entries.
+This constant indicates that during inserted time, the converter should behave as if Unix time **overruns, instantaneously backtracks, and repeats itself**.
+One instant in Unix time may therefore correspond to 0, 1 or 2 instants in TAI.

+* Unix-to-TAI conversions return an array with 0, 1 or 2 entries.
+* TAI-to-Unix conversions always work, but two instants in TAI may convert back to the same instant in Unix time.

-### ONE_TO_ONE
+### INSERT_STALL_LAST

-This constant indicates that the converter should treat the relationship between Unix and TAI as one-to-one.
-During an inserted leap second, Unix time **stalls for one second**.
-An instant in Unix time corresponds to 1 instant in TAI.
+This constant indicates that during inserted time, the converter should behave as if Unix time **stalls**.

+* Unix-to-TAI conversions return the last applicable instant in TAI - the end of the stall.
+* TAI-to-Unix conversions convert *any* input TAI instant during the stall to the same instant in Unix time.

-### Converter(ONE_TO_MANY | ONE_TO_ONE): converter
+### Converter(INSERT_OVERRUN_ARRAY | INSERT_STALL_LAST): converter

 Returns a TAI/Unix converter object whose conversions obey the specified model.
+All `Converter` objects support the same methods: `unixToAtomicPicos`, `unixToAtomic` and `atomicToUnix`.

-### Converter(ONE_TO_MANY).unixToAtomicPicos(unix: number): BigInt\[\]
+### Converter(INSERT_OVERRUN_ARRAY).unixToAtomicPicos(unix: number): BigInt\[\]

 Convert a number of Unix milliseconds to an array of possible TAI picosecond counts.
 Ordinarily, this array will have a single entry.
 If the Unix time falls during an inserted leap second, the array will have two entries.
 If the Unix time falls during a removed leap second, or prior to the beginning of TAI, the array will be empty.